-Detecting and efficiently responding to incidents requires strong management processes to facilitate and guide them.
-Managing an incident response team requires special skills and knowledge.
+Detecting and efficiently responding to incidents requires strong management processes, and managing an incident response team requires special skills and knowledge.
 A background in information security management or security engineering is not sufficient for managing incidents.
-Furthermore, incident responders with strong technical skills do not necessarily become effective incident response managers.
+On the other hand, incident responders with strong technical skills do not necessarily become effective incident response managers.
 Special training is necessary.

-- Introduction to incident response
+- Fundamentals of incident response

-- Establishing requirements
+- How to establish requirements

-- Setting up operations
+- How to set up operations

-- Making operations work
+- How to make operations work

 - Legal and regulatory issues